 While some programs are broad and flexible, others are more defined and specific.
 You should consider whether you want to specialize in software engineering, computer programming, or information technology, for example.
 Some programs even have specializations in niche areas of interest like game development.

-If you want to become a web developer or database administrator, there are programs out there for you and they don’t have to take the traditional four years to complete.
-To help you out with your programs and school research, we’ve put together a list of some of the top programs out there below to help you get an accelerated computer science degree online.
+If you want to become a web developer or database administrator, there are programs out there for you.
+Many online computer science degree programs don’t take the traditional four years to complete.
+We’ve put together a list of some top programs out there below.
+This is to help you get an accelerated computer science degree online.

 But first, let’s touch upon what you should consider when researching which program may be right for you.